arkivanov/Decompose/docs/getting-started/quick-start.md

 }
 ```

-### IOS with SwiftUI (without the experimental ApplicationLifecycle)
+### iOS with Compose or SwiftUI (without the experimental ApplicationLifecycle)

-1. Create `RootHolder` class that holds the root component and its lifecycle.
+Step 1.
+Create `RootHolder` class that holds the root component and its lifecycle.

 ```swift
 class RootHolder : ObservableObject {